 1. DMCA Notification.

 We comply with the provisions of the Digital Millennium Copyright Act applicable to Internet service providers (17 U.S.C. §512, as amended).
-If you have an intellectual property rights-related complaint about material posted on the Service, you may contact our Designated Agent at the following address:
+If you have an intellectual property rights-related complaint about material posted on the Service, you may contact our Designated Agent at :

 Any notice alleging that materials hosted by or distributed through the Service infringe intellectual property rights must include the following information: